 When exploring certain areas, you will come across a certain segment that needs a Guardian ability in order to make progress.
 For example, you can give a command to Rocket to get into tight spaces and activate electric mechanics to open locks and Groot can make a wooden bridge to get across a huge gap.
 Star-Lord himself can use his visor to scan for some clues like items.
 It’s a small mechanic that doesn’t amount to much but it’s a cool way of showing the team’s versatility.

 There are also some fun collectibles to find like Guardians Collection, basically a special item that can be used to have a special interaction with a specific Guardian in your party.
 There are also mechanical components to collect which is essentially the main currency of the game since you use these in order to unlock special perks for Star-Lord.

 Despite the linearity, I don’t think the levels are bad.
 The game reminds me a lot of Star Wars Jedi: Fallen Order with how the single-player environments really fit the atmosphere to each source material.
 It’s small-scale exploration, sure, but I honestly don’t mind since the game has good pacing and doesn’t leave you confused about the surroundings.
 The game has a smooth pace and new locations flow well into each other, without being bogged down by lengthy pointless side quests or annoying puzzles like so many action-adventure games try to throw in for the sake of less linear level structure.

-You do also have a spaceship I guess?
+You also have a spaceship I guess?
 There’s really not much you can do in it aside from interacting with some nicknacks and changing the background song from the music player.
 It’s there though.